dortania/OpenCore-Legacy-Patcher/docs/MODELS.md

 The patcher application requires **OS X Yosemite 10.10** or later to run.
 * **OS X El Capitan 10.11** or later is required to make installers for macOS Ventura and later.

-The patcher is designed to target **macOS Big Sur 11.x to macOS Sonoma 14.x**.
+The patcher is designed to target **macOS Big Sur 11.x to macOS Sequoia 15.x**.
 * Other versions may work, albeit in a broken state.
 No support is provided for any version outside of the above.

 -------